Binyoh1/FIFA-World-Cup-2026-Data-Pipeline/README.md

 ### Dataflow Rules
 - Extract logic (`src/extract/`) only writes to and reads from `raw/` for fetching and saving raw JSON data from the FotMob API.
-- Transform logic (`src/transform/`) only reads from `raw/` and writes cleaned data to `silver`Parquet files.
+- Transform logic (`src/transform/`) only reads from `raw/` and writes cleaned data to `silver/` Parquet files.
-- Aggregation and joining logic (`dbt_project/`) only reads from `silver/` and writes analytics-ready data to `gold/`.
+- Aggregation and joining logic (`dbt_project/`) only reads from `silver/` and writes analytics-ready data to `warehouse/`.

 ## To-Do
-- Logic for generating and refining master schema only if loaded YAML schema from data/schemas/ fails to load JSON file(s) or isn't present.
+- Logic for generating and refining master schemas only if loaded YAML schema from data/schemas/ fails to load JSON file(s) or isn't present.